- Parents nationwide must decide whether to talk to children about mass tragedies

-That's what I thought, and what many parents across the country said on social media following a stabbing rampage at a Pittsburgh-area high school on Wednesday.
+That's what I and parents across the country say on social media following any large-scale assault on a group of innocent people, especially one involving children.

-Fort Hood.
-Aurora.
-Sandy Hook.
-Boston.
-Washington, D.C.
-Now, Murrysville, Pennsylvania.
-Another mass tragedy filled with incomprehensible injury, nonstop news coverage and a major question for parents: What do we tell our kids?
+Every tragedy filled with incomprehensible injury sparks nonstop news coverage and a major question for parents: What do we tell our kids?

-Last year, that question was even more difficult for parents in the Washington area since their children -- from elementary school age on up -- were likely to hear about the Washington Navy Yard attacks that unfolded in their backyard and left 12 people dead, as well as the gunman.
+In 2013, that question plagued parents in the Washington area as their children -- from elementary school age on up -- were likely to hear about the Washington Navy Yard attacks that unfolded in their backyard and left 12 people dead, as well as the gunman.

 After that shooting, Jessica McFadden, a mom of three who lives just outside Washington, said she'd be taking her cues from her children about what to say and when.
-At the same time, she said she would try to ensure that she and her husband were the first sources of information for their eldest, a 9-year-old son.
+At the same time, she said she was going to ensure that she and her husband were the first sources of information for their eldest, who was 9 at the time.

 "He's going to hear about it, and I don't want him to be scared or to feel as if his world is insecure if he hears about it from kids on the bus," said McFadden, who founded the blog A Parent in Silver Spring.